affinitydb/doc/pathSQL reference.md

 ### Path Expressions
 Path expressions are an extension which is not found in SQL.

-Path expressions define navigation paths through the relationships of the abstract schema.
+Path expressions define navigation paths along the relationships of the abstract schema.
 They specify both the scope and the results of a query.
 Path expressions support several navigation mechanisms, applicable to each segment of a path:

 1. Property of a CLASS, e.g. if PINs in class "cls1" have property "prop1", then we can fetch the value of "prop1" for each PIN in this class with: `cls1.prop1`
 2. Dereference, e.g. if "pin1" has a property "emp_ref", of which the value is a PIN reference to "pin2" with property "name", then we can fetch the value of "pin2.name" with: `pin1.emp_ref.name`
-3. (future) Sub-structure, e.g. if the PIN "pin1" has a property "employee", and the property "employee" has a sub-property "name", then we can fetch the value of this sub-property with: `pin1.employ.name`
+3. (future) Sub-structure, e.g. if the PIN "pin1" has a property "employee", and the property "employee" has a sub-property "name", then we can fetch the value of this sub-property with: `pin1.employee.name`

 In order to support more complex graph queries, mvStore provides regular expressions for each segment (or property) of the path.
 There are several options: